Yanqiao4396/object-oriented-starter/README.md

   - `python create-dog-with-list.py`: Use a list-based approach
 - The programs will not produce the correct output unless you add the required source code
 - You may refer to the course slides for details about the required source code
+- You may refer to the Jupyter Notebooks on Proactive Programmers Live for more details
-- Confirm that the programs are producing the expected output
+- Please confirm that the programs are producing the expected output
 - Provide all of the required responses in the `writing/reflection.md` file